Article Reviewed by a licensed insurance professional: Sam Meenasian (CA dept of insurance license #0F75955).

 What is an Additional Insured?

-As an example, your client needs to be an additional insured on your liability policy if you are working on their property doing improvements.
+As an example, your client needs to be listed as an additional insured on your liability policy if you are working on their property doing improvements.
 This is to protect them from damages and legal actions taken against them as a result of your work on-site.

 These are two different endorsements and do not function the same way.